matthew-bull/matthew-bull.github.io/index.md

 ## UX / DESIGN EXPERIENCE

-- **UX role** alongside a frontend development role in my team since early 2014.
+- **UX role** combined with a frontend development role in my team since early 2014.
 - **Discovery phase**.
 User interviews, persona development, storyboarding.
 - **Alpha phase**.
-Simple wireframing and sketching (a pencil and paper are probably the most important tools!)
+Simple wireframing and sketching (a pencil and paper are the most important tools!)
 Photoshop, Pixelmator, building markup quickly with Bootstrap and CSS3+Less.
+- **User testing**.
+Assisted in both formal and guerrilla user testing.
 - **Pattern libraries**.
 I helped instigate a work-in-progress pattern library for a new University of Kent web theme.
 See [github.com/unikent/user-experience](https://github.com/unikent/user-experience).
 - **Analysis**.
 Experience with simple A/B testing and analysis of user journeys in Google Analytics.
 - **Accessibility**.
 Implementing WCAG 2.0.
 Followed the Google web accessibility course.
 See [webaccessibility.withgoogle.com/](https://webaccessibility.withgoogle.com/)